diegomtassis/the-inventory/README.md

-# Inventory NG
+# Inventory

 ## General info
-Backend service allowing users to keep track of all their owned items.
+Sample minimal application allowing collectors to keep track of all their owned items.

+Follows a DDD approach.

 ## Developer
 Diego Martin Tassis